Nat Phillips: West Bromwich Albion

 On 23 June 2025, Phillips signed for Championship side West Bromwich Albion on a three-year contract for an undisclosed fee.
+Nathaniel Phillips made his debut for West Bromwich Albion against Blackburn Rovers on 9 August 2025.
+His first goal for West Bromwich came on 30 August 2025, as he scored in a 0-1 win over Stoke City.

 Personal life

 Nathaniel is the son of former footballer Jimmy Phillips and played under his management in the Bolton Wanderers academy.

 Since early 2022, Phillips has been dating Molly Moorish-Gallagher, the daughter of Lisa Moorish and Liam Gallagher.
 In May 2025, Phillips and Moorish-Gallagher announced that they were expecting their first child.
-Their son Rudy was born in September 2025.
+Their son was born in September 2025.